SaiCSE/BirthdayGreet/README.md

 # BirthdayGreet

-This is a simple borthday Wishing App
+This is a simple birthday Wishing App